Ammonium sulfate

-Ammonium sulfate (American English and international scientific usage; ammonium sulphate in British English); (NH_{4})_{2}SO_{4}, is an inorganic salt with a number of commercial uses.
+Ammonium sulfate (American English and international scientific usage; ammonium sulphate in British English); [NH4]2SO4, is an inorganic salt with a number of commercial uses.
 The most common use is as a soil fertilizer.
 It contains 21% nitrogen and 24% sulfur.

 Uses

 Agriculture

 The primary use of ammonium sulfate is as a fertilizer for alkaline soils.
 In the soil, the ammonium ion is released and forms a small amount of acid, lowering the pH balance of the soil, while contributing essential nitrogen for plant growth.
-One disadvantage to the use of ammonium sulfate is its low nitrogen content relative to ammonium nitrate, which elevates transportation costs.
+One disadvantage to the use of ammonium sulfate is its low nitrogen content relative to ammonium nitrate or urea, which elevates transportation costs.

 It is also used as an agricultural spray adjuvant for water-soluble insecticides, herbicides, and fungicides.
 There, it functions to bind iron and calcium cations that are present in both well water and plant cells.
 It is particularly effective as an adjuvant for 2,4-D (amine), glyphosate, and glufosinate herbicides.

 Laboratory use

 Ammonium sulfate precipitation is a common method for protein purification by precipitation.
 As the ionic strength of a solution increases, the solubility of proteins in that solution decreases.
 Being extremely soluble in water, ammonium sulfate can "salt out" (precipitate) proteins from aqueous solutions.
-Precipitation by ammonium sulfate is a result of a reduction in solubility rather than protein denaturation, thus the precipitated protein can be resolubilized through the use of standard buffers.
 Ammonium sulfate precipitation provides a convenient and simple means to fractionate complex protein mixtures.

 In the analysis of rubber lattices, volatile fatty acids are analyzed by precipitating rubber with a 35% ammonium sulfate solution, which leaves a clear liquid from which volatile fatty acids are regenerated with sulfuric acid and then distilled with steam.
 Selective precipitation with ammonium sulfate, opposite to the usual precipitation technique which uses acetic acid, does not interfere with the determination of volatile fatty acids.

 Food additive

 As a food additive, ammonium sulfate is considered generally recognized as safe (GRAS) by the U.S. Food and Drug Administration, and in the European Union it is designated by the E number E517.
-It is used as an acidity regulator in flours and breads.
+It is used as an yeast nutrient in breads.

 Other uses

-Ammonium sulfate is a precursor to other ammonium salts, especially ammonium persulfate.
+Ammonium sulfate is a precursor to other ammonium salts, especially ammonium persulfate ((NH4)2S2O8.

-Ammonium sulfate is listed as an ingredient for many United States vaccines per the Centers for Disease Control.
+Ammonium sulfate is listed as an ingredient for many vaccines by the Centers for Disease Control.

 Ammonium sulfate has also been used in flame retardant compositions acting much like diammonium phosphate.
 As a flame retardant, it increases the combustion temperature of the material, decreases maximum weight loss rates, and causes an increase in the production of residue or char.